 Notre Dame Academy in Hingham, MA

-I was honored earlier this month to spend two days at Notre Dame Academy (NDA) in Hingham, MA conducting a primary sources workshop for sophomores, juniors, and seniors at this prestigious girls school.
+I was honored to spend two days at Notre Dame Academy (NDA) in Hingham, MA conducting a primary sources workshop for sophomores, juniors, and seniors at this prestigious girls school.

 More than 250 students in history, language arts, religion, and other subjects participated in the workshop over seven “blocks” (class sessions), where we reviewed and analyzed primary sources as a means to learn about the people we study in history, and to draw lessons on leadership.